Skip to main content

 Final-year core modules

-You explore how cloud computing enables companies to avoid the infrastructure and maintenance costs associated with buying and running their own dedicated hardware and software platforms.
-Software’s move to the cloud, and the need to utilise third-party infrastructure and platforms, creates new challenges and new opportunities for software developers.
-You explore the extent of cloud computing, cloud-capable software architectures, and study the professional DevOps practices used to develop and deploy complete software systems.
+Cloud computing enables companies to avoid the infrastructure and maintenance costs associated with buying and running their own dedicated hardware and software platforms.
+Moving software and software development to the cloud creates new challenges and opportunities for software developers.

 Computing Project